-The most traditional way to find deeply discounted seats is to wait in line, on the day of the show, at Theatre Development Fund’s TKTS Booth under the red steps in Duffy Square (47th Street and Broadway).
-Download the TKTS app to see what is available.
-You can also try the downtown TKTS South Street Seaport Booth (corner of Front and John Streets) or TKTS Downtown Brooklyn (One MetroTech Center at the corner of Jay Street and Myrtle Avenue), which sell matinee tickets a day early.
-The Times Square booth has a "Play Only" window that may cut down your wait time.
-For hours and details, visit tdf.org.
+The classic way to find deeply discounted tickets is to wait in line, on the day of the show, at TDF’s TKTS Booth under the red steps in Duffy Square (47th Street and Broadway).
+All but the biggest Broadway hits are on sale there, mostly at 50 percent off.
+If you are not looking to see a musical, the Times Square booth has a "Play Express" window that will cut down your wait time.

 The city’s biggest nonprofit theaters all have programs aimed at encouraging younger audiences.
-Theatergoers ages 18 to 35 can buy tickets to Roundabout Theatre Company for just $20 to $25 per show by joining its Hiptix program.
-If you want cheaper tickets for Lincoln Center Theater and you're between 21 and 35, join LCT's LincTix program, through which you can get $32 tickets to all shows.
+Theatergoers ages 18 to 35 can buy tickets to Roundabout Theatre Company for just $25 per show by joining its Hiptix program.
+If you're between 21 and 35, you can join Lincoln Center Theater's LincTix program, which offers $32 tickets to all shows.
 Manhattan Theatre Club’s 30 Under 30 program, as the name suggests, allows patrons 30 or younger to buy tickets for $30.
-Some major Off Broadway companies, such as Playwrights Horizons, offer great programs for theatergoers under 30.
+Other major companies, such as Playwrights Horizons, also offer programs for young theatergoers.

-Students and educators have access to many special discounts to Broadway and Off Broadway productions.
-Among the best resources to find them are Tix4Students.com and StudentRush.org.
-Librarians, teachers and students can pick up vouchers for 30 to 50 percent off through the School Theatre Ticket Program at schooltix.com.
-Middle-school and high-school students (up to age 18) can buy $5 tickets to many Off and Off-Off Broadway productions through High 5 Tickets to the Arts.
+Students and seniors have access to many special discounts to Broadway and Off Broadway productions.
+Librarians, teachers and students can pick up vouchers for 30 to 50 percent off through the School Theatre Ticket Program at schooltix.com, and students ages 13 to 18 can buy $5 tickets to certain Off and Off-Off Broadway productions through High 5 Tickets to the Arts.